kaito2001/learn-cosmos-sdk/docs/chapter_1/lesson_2.md

 * Learners should understand how about interact local with chain
 * Learners should be execution success transaction with address's balances.

-# Lesson 2: Interact local chain and make the first transaction
+# Lesson 2: Interact chain and make the first transaction

 ## Interact local